Interfaces allow (or deny) access to a resource outside of a snap’s confinement.

 $HOME directory (denoted by the

 :home slot name).

-See Supported interfaces for a comprehensive list of interfaces supported by snap.
+See Supported interfaces for a comprehensive list of interfaces and what can of access they permit.

 An interface consists of a connection between a slot and a plug.
 The slot is the provider of the interface while the plug is the consumer, and a slot can support multiple plug connections.